jonas-fuchs/varVAMP/docs/FAQ.md

 6. **Does varVAMP evaluate the off-target specificity of the designed oligos?**

 Yes, you can run primers against a local [BLAST](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html#downloadblastdata) db via the `-db` argument.
-At the moment only for the sanger and tiled modes.

 7. **Why does the % primer regions differ from the coverage estimated with the automatic parameter selection?**